Matt Cain

-The Giants drafted Cain out of high school in 2002, and he made his MLB debut at age 20 in 2005, becoming the youngest player in the National League (NL) that year.
-In 2009, Cain was named to his first career All-Star Game and won the Willie Mac Award.
+The Giants drafted Cain out of high school in 2002, and he made his MLB debut at age 20 in 2005, becoming the youngest player in the NL that year.
+In 2009, Cain was named to his first career All-Star team and won the Willie Mac Award.
 During the 2010 MLB postseason, he did not allow an earned run in any of the three playoff games he pitched in as the Giants won their first World Series since 1954.
 In 2012, Cain signed a contract extension that, at the time, gave him the most lucrative contract ever received by a right-handed pitcher in major league history.
 Cain threw the 22nd perfect game in big league history on June 13, 2012.
 He had a 16–5 record during the 2012 regular season, finishing sixth in NL Cy Young Award voting.
 During the Giants' playoff run that led to their victory in the 2012 World Series, the team won every series-clinching playoff game that Cain started.
-Cain ended his pitching career in 2017.

 Early life

-Cain was born to Tom and Dolores Cain in Dothan, Alabama.
+Matthew Thomas Cain was born on October 1, 1984, in Dothan, Alabama, to Tom and Dolores Cain.
 He lived in Vincent, Alabama, for a year when his mother taught at a school nearby.
 Cain also spent part of his childhood in Germantown, Tennessee, where he attended Houston High School.
 He took lessons on how to pitch from Mauro Gozzo, who lived near the Cains in Tennessee.
 As a senior at Houston High School, Cain struck out 83 batters in 62 innings pitched while recording a 1.03 earned run average (ERA).
 Cain signed a letter of intent to play college baseball for the Memphis Tigers.